canvas-gamification/canvas-gamification-junit-tests/src/oop/user_defined_classes/medium/q5/QuestionText.md

 The `Bank` class you are given has the following items:

 - Attributes:
     - A `double` called **fee**

+You need to add the following items:
 - Constructor:
   - A constructor to initialize the **fee** field to 5.25.
+- Methods:

-Create the method **increase** that takes an integer for number of months from today and calculate the future fee.
+    - Create the method **increase** that takes an integer for number of months from today and calculate the future fee.
 The estimation is calculated using formula future fee = current fee * (number of moths in the future + 0.95).